 A day of views, an estuary village, a railway and some walking.
 The village, Aberdyfi, merits a leisurely inspection.
 The railway, the Talyllyn, is one of the Great Little Trains of Wales.
 The walk at Dolgoch gives close up views of delightful waterfalls.
 See the remote, ruined Castell y Bere is in marked contrast to Harlech Castle.

 We venture into the northern part of the iconic Snowdonia National Park, with visits to Llechwedd Slate Caverns and the famous Italianate village of Portmeirion.
 Our route through the centre of rugged Snowdonia includes the inland resort villages of Betws-y-Coed and Beddgelert and, if we are lucky, a view of the summit of Snowdon itself.

 Depart after a leisurely breakfast

 For maximum flexibility, admissions are not included; please remember to bring your National Trust or English Heritage cards if you have them.
-Otherwise please allow up to £80 for entrances; (there may be concessionary and group discounts which may reduce this price).
+Otherwise please allow up to £10 per day for entrances; (there may be concessionary and group discounts which may reduce this price).